Lezaleas/Reviews-Churn/METHODOLOGY.md

 FROM next_orders AS n
 WHERE o.order_id = n.order_id;
 ```

+A simple boolean was stored in the new *had_subsequent_order* column for easier repurchase rate calculations later, by checking for if *days_to_next_order* was null or not.

 Some checks were made to understand customers repurchase behavior, and to know the median time a customer will take to repurchase.
 It was 66 days:
 ```sql